meleu/tdd-ruby/objects-methods-and-integers.md

 When we run the tests, check the error and write the minimal amount of code to fix the error, we're letting the tests guide our development.
 That's a core concept of Test-Driven Development.

-So let's start the cycle of checking the test failure message and trying to solve what the message says.
+So let's start the cycle of checking the test error message and trying to solve what the message says.

 In the very first run we see: